fplazaonate/fastq-sample/README.md

 ===========
 fastq-sample performs simple random sampling of reads from FASTQ files.

+2 modes are available:
+*  random sampling of a target number of reads
+*  random sampling of a target number of bases

 Compilation requirements
 -------------
 - A C++ compiler (tested with gcc 4.4)